harshitaggarwal2010/Improving-the-CBIR-Process/README.md

 similarity.m  -  This function normalizes the two arrays obtained from edgefeature and lbpfeature function and adds them.
 Result is stored in new array.
                  Now the array is sorted and images corresponding to first 10-20 values are shown.

-natsort.m     -  used to sort file name of images
+natsort.m     -  used to sort file name of images.